Move

 Whether you choose new or used supplies, the Pros will always look for these qualities:

 Boxes should be strong and clean.
-All sides should be crisp with no rips, bends or pieces cut.
+All sides should be crisp with no rips, bends, or pieces cut.
 You will need a variety of sizes based on your possessions.
-Heavier items like books should be in a smaller box because it will get heavy quickly.
+Heavier items like books should be in a smaller box because they will get heavy quickly.
 Keep in mind that you want the box to be packed full.
 (More on this in the next tip!)
-Specialty boxes like wardrobe, dish pack and art boxes are a great option.
+Specialty boxes like wardrobes, dish packs, and art boxes are great options.

-Boxes are a great item to find used, but choose wisely.
-One reliable resource is https://www.usedcardboardboxes.com where you can find packing kits based on the size of your home.
+Boxes are a great item to use but choose wisely.
+One reliable resource is where you can find packing kits based on the size of your home.
 You can also find lightly used boxes online through NextDoor or Facebook sometimes for free!
 Finally, If you are working with a Move Manager, they can sometimes help you find used boxes.

 Another essential supply is packing tape and a pivotal tool to make taping easier is a tape gun.
 Learning how to load and use a tape gun allows you to work smarter, not harder.